girlscript/winter-of-contributing/Competitive_Programming/C++/Searching & Sorting/Binary Search/BinarySearchApplication.md

 >Ceil of the element 5

 >Time Complexity O(log n)    , where n is the size of array

-## Approach:
-- In floor of an element in the array we need to find the greatest element samaller than the element we wish to find the floor.
-- example:
- array =[1,2,3,5,6,7,8] element = 4 for which we have to find the floor ,
- 1. why Binary Search ?  because the array is sorted and we know that the element floor will be present in the array (ie. from start=0 to end=n-1 where n is the size of array)
-2. so we find the mid element using start and end of the array index till the time start <= end.
-3. then we compare array[mid] with the element for which we have to find floor.
-4. and whenever we find any smaller element than 4 ,then we save it in a variable indx(as that can be a possible answer) and move the start to mid+1 , to find if other greater element that is smaller than the element (in this case 4).
-5. After Binary Search, we will return the indx as it will have the floor of the element.
-- Similarily we can approach ceil, as we know ceil is the smallest greater element than the element for which we want to find ceil.

 ## Complexity
 These are some of the programs that can be solve by Binary Search , Binary search is really important in competitve programming as it do the searching in ```O(log (n))``` time .